-Young Leaders Against Violence (YLAV) is a local youth-led coalition focused on dating and sexual abuse awareness and prevention.
-The group is made up of high school and college aged students from Kent County that share a common interest in eliminating violence from our community.
-The group meets twice a month to organize events, social media campaigns, movie screenings and meetings with community leaders.
-YLAV is mentored by the leadership of three local agencies: Safe Haven Ministries and the Kent County Health Department.
+Young Leaders Against Violence (YLAV) is a local, youth-led coalition focused on dating and sexual abuse awareness and prevention.
+The group is made up of high-school students (9th-12th grade) aged students that share a common interest in eliminating violence from our communities.